sameer-khan-a/Karunadu_Travels_using_Django/README.md

 - SQLite (or PostgreSQL if needed)
 - HTML/CSS (for front-end design)
 - JavaScript (optional for extra interactivity)

+## How to Run
+To set up and run the application locally, follow these steps:

 ```bash
 1. Clone the repository: